-Types of Blown Insulation
+Types of Blown-in Insulation

 Approximately one third of your structures heat loss is through your ceiling into the attic.
 No seams in your insulation gives you a complete blanket of thermal protection.
 Both types are installed in the same methods and applications.

 Blown fiberglass you get a product that is generally 30-35% recycled matter, cellulose can be more.
 Fiberglass is non-combustible and non-corrosive.
 Fiberglass will not rot or decay and is formaldehyde free.
 Blown fiberglass will not settle.
-Blown fiberglass is odor free and dustless.
+Blown fiberglass is odor-free and dustless.